GodswillUmoh/Product_Analysis_Report/README.md

 2. Write SQL Query to retrieve customers who purchased above 1000 dollars
 3. Write query to retrieve all accessories of bikes
 4. Retrieve all customers in Canada
-5. Retrieve all product category and profit
+5. Retrieve all product category and profit and rename product category to Products

 ```